dbarach/vpp-event-viewer/README.md

 # vpp-event-viewer

 This repo contains a vpp live data event viewer plugin x86_64 Debian package.
-The plugin should work with vpp master/latest images built on or after 12/1/2020, and eventually with vpp 21.01 (or later) production images.
+Also included: a standalone ubuntu-20.04 binary.The plugin should work with vpp master/latest images built on or after 12/1/2020, and eventually with vpp 21.01 (or later) production images.

 ## Installation